vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

-If you're tracking some underlying value that increases or decreases linearly (like upvotes, number of responses, total units sold, etc), then you would typically take the `log()` of the value first before storing it in a document to ensure that it cannot dominate the overall score to much.
+If you're tracking some underlying value that increases or decreases linearly (like upvotes, number of responses, total units sold, etc), then you would typically take the `log()` of the value first before storing it in a document to ensure that it cannot dominate the overall score too much.

 In some cases, it can be useful to bound the boost or penalty for a field.
 For example, in some cases a longer content length might warrant a boost while older